gashcrumb/dynamic-plugins-getting-started/README.md

  <SidebarItem icon={ChatIcon} to="simple-chat" text="Simple Chat" />
 ```

-Once completed, the end result should look similar to [this commit](https://github.com/gashcrumb/dynamic-plugins-getting-started/commit/0aa89cdfaae84d42366aca0ac8fa018a187cabba) and the example plugin should be visible in the UI.
+Once completed, the end result should look similar to [this commit](https://github.com/gashcrumb/dynamic-plugins-getting-started/commit/0aa89cdfaae84d42366aca0ac8fa018a187cabba).
+Do a rebuild with `yarn run tsc && yarn run build:all` and then the generated frontend plugin should be visible in the UI when running `yarn start` from the root of the repo.

 ### Phase 2 - Plugin Implementation